-In today’s post, I will review the Rashoman and Other Stories, a Tuttle Classics translation of six of Ryūnosuke Akutagawa’s short stories.
+In today’s post, I will review the Rashomon and Other Stories, a Tuttle Classics translation of six of Ryūnosuke Akutagawa’s short stories.
 The collection includes translations of the following Akutagawa short stories: In a Grove, Rashomon, Yam Gruel, The Martyr, Kesa and Morito, and The Dragon.
 I will begin with a brief introduction to the life and works of Akutagawa before offering brief summaries of each of the short stories in the collection.

 An Introduction to Ryūnosuke Akutagawa

 Ryūnosuke Akutagawa (1892-1927), was a renowned author of short stories in Japan who was active from 1914 to his death in 1927.
 In that span, he authored more than 150 short stories.

 Prior to beginning his own literary career, Akutagawa studied English literature in college.
 David Pearce of Times Literary Supplement noted that Akutagawa owned three copies of the Bible, which he annotated – and which, we will see, inspired one of the works in the short story collection that we are reviewing today.
 Pearce adds that Akutagawa came to be known as “the quintessential ‘Taishō writer.’” as his career corresponded almost exactly with the 14-year reign of Emperor Taishō, a period of relative liberalism in Japan between the Meiji era and the militarism of the early Shōwa period.